-The career opportunities for Information Science and Engineering graduates are plenty and growing.
+The career opportunities for computer science and information technology graduates are plenty and growing.
 Programming and software development, Data Scientists, Data Analysts, information systems operation and management, telecommunications and networking, computer science research, web and Internet, graphics and multimedia, training and support, and computer industry specialists are some of the opportunities the graduates find.

-The School of Computing and Information Technology at REVA UNIVERSITY offers B. Tech., Information Science and Engineering, an undergraduate program to create motivated, innovative, creative and thinking graduates to fill ICT positions across sectors who can conceptualize, design, analyze, and develop ICT applications to meet the modern day requirements.
+The School of Computing and Information Technology at REVA UNIVERSITY offers B. Tech., Computer Science & Engineering (AI&ML) to create motivated, innovative, creative thinking graduates to fill ICT positions across sectors who conceptualize, design, analyse, and develop AI and ML applications to meet the modern day requirements.

-The B. Tech. in Information Science and Engineering curriculum developed by the faculty at the School of Computing and Information Technology is outcome based and it comprises required theoretical concepts and practical skills in the domain.
-By undergoing this program, students develop critical, innovative, creative thinking and problem solving abilities for a smooth transition from academic to real-life work environment.
+The B. Tech., in Computer Science & Engineering (AI & ML) curriculum developed by the faculty at the School of Computing and Information Technology, is outcome based and it comprises required theoretical concepts and practical skills in the domain.
+By undergoing this programme, students develop critical, innovative, creative thinking and problem solving abilities for a smooth transition from academic to real-life work environment.
 In addition, students are trained in interdisciplinary topics and attitudinal skills to enhance their scope.
-The above mentioned features of the program, advanced teaching and learning resources and experience of the faculty members with their strong connections with ICT sector makes this program unique.
+The above mentioned features of the programme, advanced teaching and learning resources, and experience of the faculty members with their strong connections with ICT sector makes this programme unique.

-Program Educational Objectives (PEO's)
+Program Educational Objectives (PEO'S)

-After few years of graduation, the graduates of B. Tech (Information Science and Engineering) will:
+After few years of graduation, the graduates of B. Tech Computer Science & Engineering (AI & ML) will: